My name is Matt and I live in this beautiful city we will talk about today.

 3. Things you have to know BEFORE renting

-First of all, renting a motorbike, vespa, scooter or motorcycle in Barcelona is AWESOME.
+First of all, hiring a motorbike, vespa, scooter or motorcycle in Barcelona is AWESOME.
 As a local, I guarantee you that!

 Seriously, it was the best investment I did when I moved to the city.